MaterializeInc/terraform-provider-materialize/docs/resources/source_table_kafka.md

 ### Required

-- `name` (String) The identifier for the source.
+- `name` (String) The identifier for the source table.
 - `source` (Block List, Min: 1, Max: 1) The source this table is created from. (see [below for nested schema](#nestedblock--source))
-- `upstream_name` (String) The name of the Kafka topic in the upstream Kafka cluster.
+- `topic` (String) The name of the Kafka topic in the upstream Kafka cluster.

 ### Optional

 - `comment` (String) **Public Preview** Comment on an object in the database.
-- `database_name` (String) The identifier for the source database in Materialize.
+- `database_name` (String) The identifier for the source table database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
 - `envelope` (Block List, Max: 1) How Materialize should interpret records (e.g. append-only, upsert).. (see [below for nested schema](#nestedblock--envelope))
 - `expose_progress` (Block List, Max: 1) The name of the progress collection for the source.
 If this is not specified, the collection will be named `<src_name>_progress`. (see [below for nested schema](#nestedblock--expose_progress))
 - `format` (Block List, Max: 1) How to decode raw bytes from different formats into data structures Materialize can understand at runtime. (see [below for nested schema](#nestedblock--format))